Inconsistent behavior with D105

 $ lnmctl NEWDPM_NODE=FGATE

-#14 Updated by Richard Neswold about 2 years ago
+#14 Updated by Richard Neswold over 2 years ago

 This fix: 945cf54f